sbergen/spoke/README.md

 ## Development status

 Here's an overview of what MQTT features are implemented.
-In summary, only QoS 0 over TCP with non-persistent sessions is currently supported.
+In summary, only QoS 0 and 1 over TCP with non-persistent sessions is currently supported.

 ### MQTT features